 The Real Hard Facts

-There are quantifiable numbers that show shorter workweek not only improves the lives of employees but also positively impact the company they work for.
+There are quantifiable numbers that show shorter workweek not only improve the lives of employees but also positively impacts the company they work for.

 Yes, it is not a secret that not everyone can be super productive in the entire eight-hour stretch or so at work.
 You know, you can’t.
 You’re not a robot.
 The truth of the matter is no work can keep up busy for that long.
 Exact figures may vary across industries but an average worker can only be engaged in productive, business-related activities for less than 60% of any day.
 That means the unaccounted 40% of your supposed “productive” hours are spent on a lunch break, water cooler talk, or just killing time off.